tmea-farkas/middle-earth/README.md

     - add display block to buttons inside the password validation function
 6. fix how elements display in responsive view
     - adjusted parameters for all media quieries
+7. missing semicolons in script
+    - placing the semicolons in the respective places

+No further bugs have been discovered.

 # Credits
 All content has been curated by me, Timea Farkas.